 Why is Argentina Expensive for a traveler

 Norway is one of the most expensive countries in the world to live in and Oslo as one of the most expensive city.
-Why is Argentina Expensive for a Norwegian girl?
+Why is Argentina Expensive for a Norwegian student?
 I should be ready for this since I live in Oslo.
 No, I wasn’t.
 Why didn’t I do my research better, before traveling and studying in Argentina?
-I wanted to live in Buenos Aires and I don´t regret it.
-I Loved all the eating in Palermo, I loved visiting Iguazu falls, La Boca and Mendoza, but it was not cheap but neither crazy expensive either.
+I wanted to live in Buenos Aires, and I don´t regret it.
+I Loved all the eating in Palermo, I enjoyed visiting Iguazu Falls, La Boca, and Mendoza, but it was not cheap but neither crazy expensive either.

 Why is Argentina Expensive in 2015/2016/2017